Family law in Lebanon: Marriage

-The main Muslim sects in Lebanon are the Sunnis and Jafari Shia and will represent the Muslims population in Lebanon.
-The Sunni and Jafari Shia personal-statues codes were issued on 4 November 1942 and later modified in 1946 and 1962.
+The main Muslim sects in Lebanon are the Sunnis and Jaʿfari Shia and represent the Muslim population in Lebanon.
+The Sunni and Jaʿfari Shia personal status law were issued on 4 November 1942 and later modified in 1946 and 1962.

 The two sectors use the 1917 Ottoman Law of Family Rights as one of the bases to issue judgements.
 Rulings of the Sunni sector are also issued by No.46 entitled "Family Judgements" and from Hanafi jurisprudence (fiqh).
-While Shia rulings are based on Jafari fiqh, legal opinions issued by scholarly authorities (fatwas), and although it is not binding the Guide to Jafari Justice (1944).
+While Shia rulings are based on Jaʿfari fiqh, legal opinions issued by scholarly authorities (fatwas), and although it is not binding the Guide to Jaʿfari Justice (1944).

+Role of the Plenary Assembly at the Court of Cassation

+The Plenary Assembly at the Court of Cassation, which sits in Beirut, is Lebanon's highest court.
+Cases may be appealed to this court, whose decision is final.
+This includes cases from personal status courts, if they include large breaches of established law that have implications for public order.
+It can also offer jurisprudence when there is conflict between a judiciary and personal status court, or between two personal status courts.